forms a noun

 A scintilla of something is a small bit or trace of it.

 Data are pieces of information or facts that tell you about something.
+Note: the word "data" used as a singular noun is also considered correct.

 A formula is a method or plan used to solve a problem or help something succeed.